Posts tagged 24 hours

 How to Improve Motivation By One Perspective Shift from Time to Energy Management

-During a recent Advisor meeting with Marcy Stoudt, Executive Coach and founder of Executive Mom Nest, she talked about the great equalizer, which is the 24 hours we each have every day.
+During a recent Advisor meeting with Marcy Stoudt, Executive Coach and founder of Revel Coach, she discussed the great equalizer: the 24 hours each of us has every day.
 We often think of those hours in terms of time management or how to best manage our time.
-Marcy proposed something I never heard before.
+Marcy proposed something I had never heard before.
 Instead of thinking about time management, what if we reframed the concept to energy management?
 Considering this alternate perspective, you have an opportunity for less strain, better balance, and improved motivation.

 Instead of focusing on the things that zap your energy, what makes you feel more energized?
 What are the motivating, energy-boosting activities you are already doing?
 What else can you incorporate into the day that feeds rather than depletes you?
 Most of us have at least a few activities that are demotivating and exhausting.
 What can you do to balance them and replenish your reserves?